Primære faneblade

 Af Nat Cassidy (2023)

-Summary: This program is read by the author.
+Summary: This program includes a bonus conversation with the author.
 Nat Cassidy is at his razor-sharp best again with his horror novel Nestlings , which harnesses the creeping paranoia of Rosemary's Baby and the urban horror of Salem's Lot , set in an exclusive New York City residential building.
 "This is the horror book of the year."—Erika T. Wurth, author of White Horse Most Anticipated Horror Books of 2023— Paste Magazine Ana and Reid needed a lucky break.
 The horrifically complicated birth of their first child has left Ana paralyzed, bitter, and struggling: with mobility, with her relationship with Reid, with resentment for her baby.
 That's about to change with the words any New Yorker would love to hear—affordable housing lottery.
 They've won an apartment in the Deptford, one of Manhattan's most revered buildings with beautiful vistas of Central Park and stunning architecture.
 Reid dismisses disturbing events and Ana's deep unease and paranoia as the price of living in New York—people are odd—but he can't explain the needle-like bite marks on the baby.
 Other Books by Nat Cassidy: Mary: An Awakening of Terror A Macmillan Audio production from Tor Nightfire

 Brainwyrms